 Effects in After Effects

 As the software’s name suggests, After Effects includes a lot of effects… much more than we have time to explore in this course.
-Some of these effects are better suited for live action video footage, some are specifically for text (see the week 13 page), but others present easy ways of adding some interest to your character animations.
+Some of these effects are better suited for live action video footage, some are specifically for text, but others present easy ways of adding some interest to your character animations.

 Here area few examples of traditional character animations that have been enhanced with After Effects: